MrZello/slack-api/readme.txt

 https://api.slack.com/methods/chat.postMessage

 In slack account settings, do the following:
--Create a new app (call it your name)
+-Create a new app, preferrably your name
--Assign chat:write permission under User Token Scopes -Install app to workspace - Get Access Token
+-Assign chat:write permission under User Token Scopes -Install app to workspace - Get Access Token to use in code
--Use token in python code to post message